 Quantitative estimates can be obtained from the microdata file by multiplying the value of the desired variable by the final weight of each record, and then adding this quantity for all records of interest.
-For example, to obtain an estimate of total expenditure by households that were owners on December 31 for electricity, the value reported for the question "In 2003, how much did your household spend on electricity?" is multiplied by the final weight of the record, and then that result is summed over all records with a positive response to the question "On December 31, 2003, was your house: 'Owned mortgage-free by your household' or 'Owned with one or more mortgages by your household'."
+For example, to obtain an estimate of total expenditure by households that were owners at the time of interview for electricity, the value reported for the question "In 2006, how much did your household spend on electricity?" is multiplied by the final weight of the record, and then that result is summed over all records with a positive response to the question "Is your house: 'Owned mortgage-free by your household' or 'Owned with one or more mortgages by your household'."